ericodle/coral_geometry_modeling/README.md

 We welcome contributions from the scientific community and collaborators who are interested in furthering our understanding of coral colony geometry and growth.
 Please see our [contribution guidelines](CONTRIBUTING.md) for more information on how to get involved.

-## License

-This project is open-source and is released under the [MIT License](LICENSE).
-Feel free to use and build upon our work while giving appropriate credit.

 ---
 ## Citing Our Research